tomelam/learn-dojo-custom-elements/README.md

 });
 ```

-## Second example - check the configuration
+### Use the scaffold for a new widget - check the configuration

 Check the configuration file to be sure it is set up for building the widget
 as a custom element.